Optimizing alphabet reduction pairs of arrays: Cover pairs of arrays

+It remains to show that $(N', D')$ is regular.
+Let $M\in\set{N, D}$ and $u\in\set{0, 1}^\nu$.
+By construction, a row of $M'$ coincides with $u$ if and only if there exists a permutation $\sigma$ on $[\nu]$ and a row $M_s$ of $M$ such that $\sigma$ maps the 1s and the 0s of $M_s$ to those of $u$, implying that $M_s$ has the same weight as $u$.
+If $i$ denotes the weight of $u$, we deduce that the number of rows of the form $u$ in $M'$ is $i!\times(\nu-i)!$ times the number of rows of weight $i$ in $M$.
+Since this number depends only on $i$, we conclude that $(N', D')$ is indeed regular. \end{proof}

 Since the numbers $\delta(\nu, d, k)$ we are interested in can be achieved by regular arrays, we will henceforth restrict our focus to regular CPAs.
-We note that an array $M$ of such CPAs is fully characterized by the number of occurrences of the words of each word weight that is allowed in $M$.
+We note that an array $M$ of such CPAs is fully characterized by the number of occurrences of the words of each admissible weight.